Keio University

 Side Jobs for Company Employees

-In recent years, wage increases have not progressed as expected, and seniority-based systems and lifetime employment have begun to crumble.
-In large corporations, there has been an increase in "mandatory retirement from managerial positions," where both the appeal of the work and the treatment decline after a certain age.
-Among middle-aged and older people, the question of how to live a 100-year life has begun.
+In recent years, wage increases have not progressed as expected, and seniority-based systems and lifelong employment have begun to collapse.
+In large corporations, there has been an increase in "post-retirement age" systems where job appeal and treatment decline after a certain age.
+Middle-aged and older people have begun to ask themselves how they will live through the "100-year life."

-Meanwhile, younger employees are also looking at the situation of their seniors and have begun to think about honing their own skills and earning side income.
+Meanwhile, younger employees have also seen the situation of their seniors and have begun to think about honing their own skills and earning side income.
 The number of acquaintances starting businesses has increased, and life options that do not rely on a company have come to feel more familiar.

-Furthermore, some surveys show that among the personnel systems desired at a new place of employment, the permissibility of side jobs is of the greatest interest.
-Rather than simply high pay, companies that offer the freedom to have a side job are being sought after.
+Additionally, some surveys show that among the personnel systems desired at a new place of employment, the possibility of having a side job is of the greatest interest.
+Companies that offer the freedom to have a side job are being sought after more than those that simply offer high salaries.

 The Benefits of Multiple Jobs from a Corporate Perspective